Jose Miranda Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in MLB with a collective 10.2 strikeouts per nine innings.
+- The White Sox pitching staff leads the league with a collective 10.2 strikeouts per nine innings.

-- The White Sox have the 29th-ranked team ERA among all MLB pitching staffs (5.96).
+- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.74).

-- The White Sox allow the second-most home runs in baseball (48 total, 1.7 per game).
+- White Sox pitchers combine to allow the second-most home runs in baseball (50 total, 1.6 per game).

-- Kopech (0-3) gets the starting nod for the White Sox in his sixth start of the season.
-He has a 7.01 ERA in 25 2/3 innings pitched, with 27 strikeouts.
+- Giolito makes the start for the White Sox, his seventh of the season.
+He is 1-2 with a 4.15 ERA and 34 strikeouts in 34 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Toronto Blue Jays, the righty threw five innings, giving up four earned runs while surrendering six hits.
+- The righty last pitched on Friday against the Tampa Bay Rays, when he went 6 2/3 innings, allowing two earned runs while giving up eight hits.

-- In five games this season, the 27-year-old has a 7.01 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.